snipem/simulator_autostart/README.md

-# SimRacing AutoStart
+# Simulator Autostart

-SimRacing AutoStart is a utility designed to automatically start specified programs when a target process (e.g., a racing simulator) is detected as running.
+Simulator Autostart is a utility designed to automatically start specified programs when a target process (e.g., a racing simulator) is detected as running.
 This tool is useful for launching applications like CrewChief, SimHub, or telemetry recorders automatically when you start your racing game.

 ## Configuration

 The configuration file is stored at:

 ```
-%APPDATA%\simracing_autostart\config.ini
+%APPDATA%\simulator_autostart\config.ini
 ```

 To open this folder in Windows Explorer, press `Win + R`, type the following command, and press Enter:

 ```
-explorer %APPDATA%\simracing_autostart
+explorer %APPDATA%\simulator_autostart
 ```

 ### Example `config.ini` file